 Second, the very fact that growth accelerations are possible in spite of "weak" or "exclusive" institutions implies that many countries are able to induce private actors to invest and innovate and generally undertake the actions that accelerate economic growth without investor/actor expectations being grounded in the reliability of anything like "rule of law" as the "rules of the game."
-In their edited volume Deals and Development (Pritchett, Sen and Werker 2017) detail that "closed, ordered, deals" can create, for "favored" investors (by sector, by region, by ethnic group, by political affiliation-but a set which is "closed" not "inclusive") sufficiently credible expectations that deals with remain deals-that deals are "ordered" and reliable-that this, can cause a significant acceleration in economic growth.
-The impact on expectations of a new economic strategy depends less on its content and little to none on "good governance" or "state capability" embodied in formal public sector organizations and more on the credibility of the "political settlement" and the regime initiating the new strategy.
-The growth episodes with the largest total impact on GDPPC, such as Republic of Korea's in 1962 or Indonesia's in 1967 did not begin with anything like 'good governance' or an emphasis on 'state capability' (e.g. Haggard, Kim and Moon 1990 on Republic of Korea's transition to export-led growth).
+In their edited volume Deals and Development (Pritchett, Sen, and Werker 2017) detail that "closed, ordered, deals" can create, for a set of "favored" investors (by sector, by region, by ethnic group, by political affiliation) sufficiently credible investor expectations for those favored investors.
+Moreover, the creation of these favorable expectations of profitable investment for favored investors by the move to "closed, ordered, deals" can create a significant acceleration in economic growth.
+The impact on expectations of a new economic strategy depends less on its content and little to not at all on "good governance" or "state capability" embodied in formal public sector organizations and more on the credibility of the "political settlement" and the regime initiating the new strategy.
+The growth episodes with the largest total impact on GDPPC, such as the Republic of Korea's in 1962 or Indonesia's in 1967, did not begin with anything like "good governance" or an emphasis on "state capability" (e.g., Haggard, Kim, and Moon (1990) on the Republic of Korea's transition to export-led growth).

-This does not mean that there was not policy reform.
-Many countries initiated rapid growth episodes from conditions of serious macro-economic crisis and/or badly misaligned key macro variables (e.g. over-valued exchange rates), inward and government-led rather than outward oriented and private-sector led growth strategies, and "disordered" deals.
-But an important aspect of these reforms is that they (i) generally reduced, rather than increased demands on state capability and (ii) relied on a combination of stable political settlements and small(ish) core for technocratic economic management, and (iii) did not move in the short-run to anything like an open, inclusive, set of "rules" but rather relied on a close cooperative relationship between the (large) formal private sector actors and government (roughly what Peter Evans (1995) terms "embedded autonomy").
+This does not mean that there was no policy reform.
+Many countries initiated rapid growth episodes from conditions of serious macroeconomic crisis and/or badly misaligned key macro variables (e.g., overvalued exchange rates), inward and government-led rather than outward-oriented and private sector-led growth strategies, and "disordered" deals.
+But an important aspect of these reforms is that they (i) generally reduced, rather than increased, demands on state capability, (ii) relied on a combination of stable political settlements and a small(ish) core for technocratic economic management, and (iii) did not move in the short run to anything like an open, inclusive set of "rules" but rather relied on a close cooperative relationship between the (large) formal private sector actors and government (roughly what Peter Evans (1995) terms "embedded autonomy").
 The impact of this "policy reform" was mediated by explicitly political structures, not "good institutions" or "good governance" in the customary characterizations.

-Third, the duration of growth episodes, and in particular whether growth episodes ultimately lead to countries attaining "high income" (or even "upper middle income") status, appears to depend on creating positive feedback loops from existing economic growth to the conditions necessary for sustained structural transformation (either in the old sense of expanding "comparative advantage" or in the newer sense of Hidalgo and Hausmann (2009), Hausmann and Klinger (2006)) of creating productive capabilities for a broader and more complex set of products).
-That is, "closed, ordered, deals" do not create "open" and "inclusive" rules but rather provide differential and favored treatment to specified sets of investors.
+Third, the duration of growth episodes, and in particular whether growth episodes ultimately lead to countries attaining "high income" (or even "upper middle income") status, appears to depend on creating positive feedback loops from existing economic growth to the conditions necessary for sustained structural transformation (either in the old sense of expanding "comparative advantage" or in the newer sense of Hidalgo and Hausmann (2009) and Hausmann and Klinger (2006) of creating productive capabilities for a broader and more complex set of products).
+In other words, "closed, ordered, deals" do not create "open" and "inclusive" rules but rather provide differential and favored treatment to specified sets of investors.
 This creates a situation in which the formal laws, regulations, and policies-from tax, to labor, to environment, to land use, to finance-are not neutrally applied.
-Measures of say, the "investment climate" or the ease of doing business" which rely on measures of the costs and time of de jure compliance will be completely at odds with "how business is (really) done" (Hallward-Driemeier and Pritchett
+Measures of, say, the "investment climate" or the "ease of doing business," which rely on measures of the costs and time of de jure compliance, will be completely at odds with "how business is (really) done" (Hallward-

-2015).
+Driemeier and Pritchett 2015).
 There are two quite different potential paths for "closed, ordered, deals" growth strategies.